MAPF-Competition/web_resource/Competition Setup.md

 A team of robots works together in a simplified grid environment.
 Their job is to run infinite errands, which they accomplish by visiting different locations on the grid.
 Sometimes errands must be completed in a specific order.
 A sequence of such errands is called a task.
 The [objective](./evaluation) is to complete as many tasks as possible, as quickly as possible, until time runs out.

-These types of problems are the core challenge in many real-world applications, including warehouse logistics, multi-robot manufacturing, multi-agent computer games and many more besides.
+These types of problems are the core challenge in many real-world applications, including warehouse logistics, multi-robot manufacturing, multi-robot computer games and many more besides.
 The image below shows an example from a warehouse domain, which we call **fulfilment**.

 <br/>